realm/SwiftLint/CONTRIBUTING.md

 ### Submodules

 This SwiftLint repository uses submodules for its dependencies.
+The git submodules are used when using the Xcode project and workspace (e.g. `xed SwiftLint.xcworkspace`) and building SwiftLint by executing the `Makefile`.
 This means that if you decide to fork this repository to contribute to SwiftLint, don't forget to checkout the submodules as well when cloning, by running `git submodule update --init --recursive` after cloning.

 See more info [in the README](https://github.com/realm/SwiftLint#installation).